Today, I want to answer the question, can you add watercolor over wax-based colored pencil?

 I repeated the same processes in the group of larger trees on the left side of the drawing.
 First a light blue-green wash, followed by a yellow-green wash on the lighted side, and finally, a dark green wash in the shadows.
 For the dark green, I mixed green and brown with touches of dark blue.

-Each color was also stippled around the edges of the tree and, within the shadows, I stippled the darker values.
+Each color was also stippled around the edges of the tree.
+Within the shadows, I stippled darker values.

 Finally, I added trunks and branches with a few strokes of brown mixed with dark blue or dark green.

 As I mentioned above, I didn’t expect the watercolor to stick to the colored pencil.
 Especially since it beaded over some of the heavier applications of colored pencil.

 But it did stick!
 I let it dry for a day, then tried to scratch off color and couldn’t do it.

 So that proved to be a feasible way to create color washes over colored pencil.

 Can you add more colored pencil over the watercolor?